Na'vi Translator

 | Moron / Idiot | Skxawng |

-Na'vi has one of the most active fan communities of any film language, and people reach for it in a lot of different situations.
+Na'vi has one of the most active fan communities of any film language, and people reach for it in lots of different situations.

 - Avatar events and parks: Using real na'vi language phrases at Disney's Pandora attraction or Avatar-themed conventions.